fbadcontrols-cscw21/fbadcontrols-cscw21.github.io/adsettings.md

 Contains a list of switches that toggle on/off targeted ads based on certain types of information supplied in a user's Facebook profile.
 These types of information may include Employer, Job Title, Education (schools attended), and/or Relationship Status.

 ### Interests and Other Categories Used to Reach You
 This section contains links to two lists of controls, "Interest Categories" and "Other Categories."
-Interest Categories leads to a list of inferences **\cite{rader-2014-AwarenessBehavioral, NarrowThoughtProcess}** Facebook has made about a user related to their interests (e.g. _Shoes._) Other Categories leads to a similar list of inferences Facebook has made about a user related to their device usage (e.g. _Owns: iPad Mini 2._)
+Interest Categories leads to a list of inferences [3, 4] Facebook has made about a user related to their interests (e.g. _Shoes._) Other Categories leads to a similar list of inferences Facebook has made about a user related to their device usage (e.g. _Owns: iPad Mini 2._)

 #### Control: Remove an interest from list
 In both lists under Interests and Other Categories Used to Reach You, a user can press a button to Remove any inference from the list.
 Immediately after the button is pressed, it is replaced with the option to Undo the action; after the user navigates away from the page, the inference disappears completely (Interest Categories) or moves to a separate list of Removed Categories (Other Categories).

 ## Audience-based advertising _(in Manage Data Used To Show You Ads)_
 This option is subtitled "Advertisers using your activity or information."
-Selecting it opens a page with a list of advertisers who have uploaded a list with PII **\cite{facebookforbusiness-2013-CustomAudiences}** that has been matched to your Facebook account.
+Selecting it opens a page with a list of advertisers who have [uploaded a list with PII](https://www.facebook.com/business/news/Custom-Audiences-Is-Now-Available-to-Every-Advertiser) that has been matched to your Facebook account.

 ### Desktop (February 2021)
 ![A list of advertisers shown in Audience-based advertising](adprefs/audiences_1.png)